open-sauced/guestbook/CONTRIBUTING.md

-# Contributing to OpenSauced Guestbook
+# Contributing to the Guestbook Repository

-This repository is part of our [Intro to Open Source course](https://opensauced.pizza/learn/intro-to-oss/).
+This repository is part of the [Intro to Open Source course](https://opensauced.pizza/learn/intro-to-oss/).
 We recommend you to take and complete the course before you contribute to this repository.

 Contributions are always welcome, no matter how large or small.
-Before you begin, please read our [Code of Conduct](https://opensauced.pizza/docs/contributing/code-of-conduct/) and follow the directions below:
+Before you begin, please read our [Code of Conduct](https://virtualcoffee.io/code-of-conduct) and follow the directions below:

 ## Recommended Communication Style